 If you shave regularly five days a week for work or just because you just like a smooth face, it may make sense to invest in a heated razor.
 You’re investing in your skin and your physical well-being, so if you can afford to spend the extra money, why not?

 Tony DeAngelis, a co-owner of Blue&Black barbershop in Carroll Gardens, told New York Magazine that heat leads to a good shave.
-“Heat, whether from running the shower or the sink, allows hair to come off easier, which means less irritation.”
+“Heat, whether from running the shower or the sink, allow hair to come off easier, which means less irritation.”
 If you can guarantee consistent heat from your razor itself, it achieves the same results in less time (and using less water).
 Sounds like a winning combination to us!